 As the in-house designer for Peter Lucas Project Management, I worked to build up the visual brand be consistent and better aligned with their core values.

-I created an extensive brand guidelines document, refreshed all logo variations using a grid system, and created or refreshed brand assets.
+I created a detailed brand guidelines document, refreshed all logo variations using a grid system, and created or refreshed a variety of brand assets.
 I also maintained excellent organization of all assets for easy work flow to ensure efficiency and brand consistency across all marketing collateral as well as many internal/external deliverables.

 The below video is a quick overview of the brand guidelines document.
-I created an initial (shorter) version in the summer of 2023 when first starting at the company.
-After about a year, I gave it a much needed update with some updated brand assets (including a logo refresh) and a lot more detail regarding asset usage.
+I created an initial (shorter) version in the summer of 2023 when first starting at the company and after about a year, I gave it a much needed update with updated brand assets (including a logo refresh) and a lot more usage guidelines.

-Due to the nature of project, I am choosing not to show details of this document publicly.
+I am choosing not to show too many details of this document publicly but will share it privately if interested.
+Please contact malcloke.studio@gmail.com.

-The purpose of this was to clean up the typography and spacing between elements to better align with the rest of the brand.
+The logo ‘refresh’ initiative was to clean up the typography and spacing between elements to better align with the rest of the brand.
 This was not a redesign and I wanted to keep the logo mark as close to the original as possible as it’s recognizable to the brand.

 The result?
-The difference between the old and new logo marks is minimal and generally not noticeable—but now it is based on a grid to ensure consistency between the mark and type across all versions.
+The difference between the old and new is minimal but now it is based on a grid to ensure consistency across all versions of the logo.
+I didn’t create the original logo.

-The below images show a comparison of the updated logos from the original and a detailed rationale of each.
+The below images show a comparison of the updated logos from the original.

 The logo mark is only used on its own in circumstances when a primary logo is near or within the document and shouldn’t be used alone without a primary logo (some exceptions apply, such as merchandise).